 Emily Hawke bolted upright in her bedroll, shaken from the visions that haunted her dreams.
 Damp strings of dark hair clung to her cheeks and brow.
 It had been a little more than six months since she and her companions fled Kirkwall, yet the recollections of that decisive day still lingered fresh in her mind.
 A loud, raspy croup broke the silence.

 “Another nightmare?”
 Fenris croaked from the opposite side of the flame.

-Emily surveyed her comrade in the firelight.
+The mage surveyed her comrade in the firelight.
 Flickers of orange and red danced throughout the silvery mane hanging low over hollow, moss green eyes.
-His natural bronze skin had become ashen and mottled with dark undertones.
-Even the lines of lyrium etched over his body seemed to have transmuted into a dull shade of ecru.
+His natural bronze skin had grown ashen and mottled with dark undertones.
+Even the lines of lyrium etched over his body were faded to a dull shade of ecru.